 Wood putty is a versatile product that every homeowner should have on hand.
 But how long does it take for wood putty to dry once you’ve applied it?
-The answer depends on a few factors, but most wood putties will take 24 and 48 hours to dry fully.
+While the drying time can vary based on certain conditions, most wood putties I’ve used typically take between 24 to 48 hours to dry completely.

 Robert Johnson is a passionate furniture maker & carpenter, sought after for his knowledge on the craft.